 Fascism tends to celebrate masculinity, youth, mystical unity, and the regenerative power of violence.
-Often, but not always, it promotes racial superiority doctrines, ethnic persecution, imperialist expansion, and genocide.
-At the same time, fascists may embrace a form of internationalism based on either racial or ideological solidarity across national boundaries.
+Often, but not always, fascism promotes racial superiority doctrines, ethnic persecution, imperialist expansion, and genocide.
+Fascism may embrace a form of internationalism based on either racial or ideological solidarity across national boundaries.

-Usually fascism espouses open male supremacy, though sometimes it may also promote female solidarity and new opportunities for women of the privileged nation or race.
+Usually fascism espouses open male supremacy, though sometimes fascism may also promote female solidarity and new opportunities for women of the privileged nation or race.

-Fascism's approach to politics is both populist--in that it seeks to activate "the people" as a whole against perceived oppressors or enemies--and elitist--in that it treats the people's will as embodied in a select group, or often one supreme leader, from whom authority proceeds downward.
+Fascism's approach to politics is both populist, in that it seeks to activate "the people" as a whole against perceived oppressors or enemies, and elitist, in that fascism treats the people's will as embodied in a select group, or often one supreme leader, from whom authority proceeds downward.

 Equality in the sense of civic equality, egalitarianism, the notion that while people differ, they all should stand equal in the eyes of the law.